climateconnect/climateconnect/README.md

 ## Pre-steps

 ### Postgres

-1. Create a local Postgres database with your own username and password.
+Create a local Postgres database with your own username and password.
 You will connect to this for your local backend project.
-2. Create a 32 char random secret key for your local setup.
-Run `openssl rand -base64 32`.
-Copy the value you will be using this to add as `SECRET_KEY` for Django settings.

 ### Docker